bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 ## Supernatural Selection

-There's no reason why animals with brains couldn't evolve in a deterministic universe, digital simulations suggest that they would[^conway].
+There's no reason why animals with brains couldn't evolve in a deterministic universe, digital simulations suggest that they would[^elife].
 But in such systems - ones without free will - there are no selection pressures to ratchet up the complexity of mind, the richness of subjective experience.
 So what would evolve is control-calculation organs rather than feeling-about-moving ones.
 And